GoogleChrome/web.dev/src/site/content/en/blog/iframe-lazy-loading/index.md

 Contentful Paint](/fcp/) reductions at the median, and 2% [First Input Delay](/fid/) (FID) improvements at the 95th percentile.

-Additionally, lazy-loading iframes can impart benefits to [Largst Contentful Paint (LCP)](/lcp/).
+Additionally, lazy-loading off-screen iframes can impart benefits to [Largest Contentful Paint (LCP)](/lcp/).
 [LCP candidates](/lcp/#what-elements-are-considered), such as images or text dependent on web fonts in order to render.
-Because iframes can often require a significant amount of bandwidth in order to load all of their subresources, lazy-loading offscreen iframes can significantly reduce bandwidth contention on network-constrained devices, leaving more bandwidth to lazy load resources which contribute to a page's LCP.
+Because iframes can often require a significant amount of bandwidth in order to load all of their subresources, lazy-loading offscreen iframes can significantly reduce bandwidth contention on network-constrained devices, leaving more bandwidth to load resources which contribute to a page's LCP.

 ### How does built-in lazy-loading for iframes work?